developersIndia/.github/README.md

-Hello India, we are finally live at [developersIndia.in](https://developersindia.in).
-Yes you guessed right, the home to India's largest developer community with more than 7000 developers, engineers, programmers, hackers and software people in India.

-Since our inception in Jan 2020 through our subreddit, [r/developersindia](https://reddit.com/r/developersindia) we got immense love and support from the software community in India.
-We couldn't hold ourself back and created a [Discord](https://discord.gg/MKXMSNC) as well to communicate freely with everyone (currently at 2000+ members).
-We saw a spike of developers coming in our discord that's when we envisioned the idea of developersIndia.in

 ## Who we are

+Home to India's largest developer community with more than 15000 developers, engineers, programmers, hackers and software peeps in India.
 From experienced professionals to new high-schoolers we are home to every developer in India or so as our subreddit says, _A wholesome community made by and for Indian developers_

 ### Not just any other developer community